Niko Miaoulis /EyeEm/Getty Images

 Identity theft can take many forms, but one type of fraud occurs when an unauthorized credit account is opened.

-Two major tools -- fraud alerts and security freezes -- can help consumers fight back against such an action, says Tod Burke, a criminal justice professor at Radford University in Radford, Va.
+A pair of major tools — fraud alerts and security freezes — can help consumers fight back against such an action, says Tod Burke, a criminal justice professor and associate dean at Radford University in Radford, Virginia.